Common Corpus: The Largest Collection of Ethical Data for LLM Pre-Training: Abstract

 \section{Abstract}

 Large Language Models (LLMs) are pre-trained on large amounts of data from different sources and domains.
-These data most often contain trillions of tokens with large portions of copyrighted or proprietary content, which hinders the usage of such models under AI legislation.
-This raises the need for truly open pre-training data that is compliant with the data security regulations.
-In this paper, we introduce Common Corpus\footnote{\url{https://huggingface.co/datasets/PleIAs/common_corpus}}, the largest open dataset for language model pre-training.
-The data assembled in Common Corpus are either uncopyrighted or under permissible licenses and amount to about two trillion tokens.
-The dataset contains a wide variety of languages, ranging from the main European languages to low-resource ones rarely present in pre-training datasets; in addition, it includes a large portion of code data.
-The diversity of data sources in terms of covered domains and time periods opens up the paths for both research and entrepreneurial needs in diverse areas of knowledge.
-In this technical report, we present the detailed provenance of data assembling and the details of dataset filtering and curation.
-Being already used by such industry leaders as Anthropic and multiple LLM training projects, we believe that Common Corpus will become a critical infrastructure for open science research in LLMs.
+Such datasets often contain trillions of tokens, including large portions of copyrighted or proprietary content, which raises questions about the legal use of such models.
+This underscores the need for truly open pre-training data that complies with data security regulations.
+In this paper, we introduce Common Corpus, the largest open dataset for LLM pre-training.
+The data assembled in Common Corpus are either uncopyrighted or under open licenses, totaling about two trillion tokens.
+The dataset contains a wide variety of languages, ranging from the high-resource European languages to some low-resource languages rarely represented in pre-training datasets.
+In addition, it includes a large amount of code data.
+The diversity of data sources in terms of covered domains and time periods opens up the paths for both research and entrepreneurial needs across diverse areas of knowledge.
+In this paper, we present the detailed provenance of data assembling and the details of dataset filtering and curation.
+We train two small language models on Common Corpus and find that they perform comparably to other models of their size, indicating that our dataset is suitable for multilingual pretraining.
+Common Corpus represents a key contribution to the ecosystem for open science research on Large Language Models.